42 Creative Book Report Ideas for Students

 41. Wanted Poster

-Make a Wanted poster for one of the book’s main characters.
+Make an old timey Wanted poster for one of the book’s main characters.
 Indicate whether they are wanted dead or alive.
-Include a picture of the character and a description of what the character is “wanted” for, three examples of the character showing this trait, and a detailed account of where the character was last seen.
+Include an illustration of the character and a description of what the character is “wanted” for (with examples) as well a detailed account of where the character was last seen.

 42. Wheaties Box Book Report

-Recycle a cereal box and create a book report to look like an old-fashioned Wheaties box that features sports heroes.
+Recycle a cereal box and create a book report to look like a classic Wheaties box that featured sports heroes.
 Include a main image on the front side of the box.
 Decorate the sides of the box with information about the book’s characters, setting, plot, summary, etc.

 Come share your own creative book report ideas in our We Are Teachers HELPLINE group on Facebook.